 - Wanted: Hard Working Helpers is a job chart from TCR with the look of an old Wanted poster.

-- Welcome To Our Corral from North Star has pastel cowboy boots, cacti, bandannas, and more with happy faces.
-There’s also a corral, and a header saying, “Welcome to Our Corral.”
+- from North Star has pastel cowboy boots, cacti, bandannas, and more with happy faces.
+There’s also a corral, and a header reading, “Welcome to Our Corral.”

-- Round Up bulletin board set has covered wagons with space to write whatever you want.
+- has covered wagons with space to write whatever you want.
 Use it on your door for a quick way to set the tone.

 See more options on our Cowboy Classroom page.